Who can carry out Mediation Information and Assessment meetings (MIAMs) in accordance with the Family Procedure Rues and sign court forms?

 When do I need to apply for re-accreditation?

 Re-accreditation takes place every three years.
-For those who transferred in to FMCA prior to 31 December 2015, re-accreditation will take place in 2017 or 2018.
-We will write to mediators once their re-accreditation date is known.
+You can read about renewing your accreditation here.
 Re-accreditation requirements are set out in the FMC Manual of Professional Standards and Self-Regulatory Framework, part 1, section 3.

 How can I be identified as a registered FMC mediator?